-CACR is a research center affiliated with the Indiana University Pervasive Technology Institute and a member of the Indiana University cybersecurity community, which includes the Maurer School of Law, the Kelley School of Business, the School of Informatics and Computing, REN-ISAC, the University Information Policy Office, and the University Information Security Office.
+CACR is an Indiana University research center affiliated with the Indiana University Pervasive Technology Institute and a member of the Indiana University cybersecurity community, which includes the Maurer School of Law, the Kelley School of Business, the School of Informatics and Computing, REN-ISAC, the University Information Policy Office, and the University Information Security Office.

 CACR is distinctive in interweaving technical and policy expertise.
 The Center draws on Indiana University’s wide range of scholarly expertise in computer science, informatics, accounting and information systems, criminal justice, law, organizational behavior, public policy, and other disciplines, as well as the extensive practical cybersecurity experience of its operational units.
 The center’s leadership reflects this range of expertise:

-- Director Von Welch has more than a decade of experience developing, deploying, and providing cybersecurity for private and public sector HPC and distributed computing systems.
+- Director Von Welch is also Indiana University Executive Director for Cybersecurity Innovation.
+He has more than a decade of experience developing, deploying, and providing cybersecurity for private and public sector HPC and distributed computing systems.

 - Administrative Director Leslee Bohland has over two decades of accounting and financial management experience.

-- Chief Policy Analyst Craig Jackson's research interests include risk management, information security program development and governance, legal and regulatory regimes’ impact on information security, and identity management.
+- Program Director Craig Jackson's research interests include risk management, information security program development and governance, legal and regulatory regimes’ impact on information security, and identity management.

 - Chief Security Analyst Susan Sons focuses on the advancement of cybersecurity practice for research and development organizations.
-She serves as ISO of Open Science Grid and President of the Internet Civil Engineering Institute.
+She serves as ISO of Open Science Grid, President of the Internet Civil Engineering Institute, and Deputy Director of the Research SOC.

 Building on this foundation, CACR has achieved a number of successes: